smhasan1/Singals-Design-Project/README.md

 ECG signal is often corrupted with various forms of noises and artifacts.
 Hence, it is often difficult to automatically identify important signal features.
 Pre-processing steps might help improve the signal to noise ratio (SNR) of the ECG signal, so as to make feature detection techniques more effective and accurate.
 The most commonly found noise types observed in the ECG signal electrode contact noise, motion artifacts, respiration noise, and powerline noise.
 The respiration noise induces a drift in the baseline of the measured ECG signal, which is often a sinusoidal component at the frequency of respiration, i.e. 0.15 to 0.3Hz.
 The powerline noise is at frequency 50/60Hz.

 The ECG data given in the project (download from course website) is corrupted by respiration and powerline noises.
 Your task is to design two FIR filters to remove these noises, i.e. one filter to remove respiration noise, and another filter to remove powerline noise.
 This can be done by using following filters:

+Highpass filter:
+Stopband edge: 0.17Hz
+Passband edge: 1.0Hz

+Lowpass filter:
+Passband edge: 40Hz
+Stopband edge: 54Hz

+The passband and stopband ripples are: 0.01 and 0.001, respectively, for both filters.
+The sampling frequency is 360Hz.

+Apply these two filters to the ECG signal.
+Plot the original noisy ECG signal and filtered ECG signal.